Mattia46/cv/README.md

 - [Not by Plane](https://github.com/Mattia46/not-by-plane) Group project built in 3 days as a proof of concept.
 An application intended to compare flight pricing and travel information with alternate modes of transport.
 I learnt how to retrieve and manipulate *AJAX object* from an API.
 I used AngularJS as a frontend and [Amadeus low fare seach API](https://sandbox.amadeus.com/api-catalog).

 - [TakeAway](https://github.com/Mattia46/takeaway_project) Group project built in 4 days.
 I learnt how to work in a team using Githun workflow and Waffle.
+I also use **Twillio**.
 The application is tested with Jasmine.

 -  [Github user search](https://github.com/Mattia46/githubChallengeJS) A project to introduce me to the core concepts of AngularJS.
 Tested with Jasmine, Karma and PhantomJS